skye2k2/triple-triad/README.md

 - Gracefully handle double-clicking of rematch button
 - HALF DONE: Resize all of the elements in the canvas on page resize (especially for orientation changes on phones)
 - Add keyboard/controller support
+- Add "hint", for easy mode, that runs the AI function to determine the best move, and highlights the suggested card and location to play it
+- Figure out why favicon is requested for each card move
 - Add all extended game rule options (Open, Chain, Plus)
 - Add minimal stats to main lobby (number of players/matches/final score)
 - Perfectly centered game board and title positioning